jdhp-docs/notebooks/README.md

-# Numpy and Scipy notebook
+# Numpy notebook

-A Jupyter notebook about Numpy and Scipy.
+A Jupyter notebook about Numpy.